-Qualifications for conducting Adventure-based activities require a minimum qualification of Provide First Aid certificate or equivalent.
+Qualifications for conducting Adventure-based activities require a minimum qualification of HLTAID011 Provide First Aid Certificate or equivalent.

 General Rules for all Adventure-Based Activities

-- Ensure the activity is adequately covered by the insurance policy of Girl Guides Australia and, if applicable, the body controlling the intended activity;
+- checking that the activity is covered under the insurance policy of Girl Guides Australia and, if applicable, the body controlling the intended activity

-- For Adventure-based activities, ensure an Activity Consent Form (ADM.27) is received from a parent or guardian of each participant under the age of 18 years and
+- Activity Consent and Health Form for Youth Members (ADM.27) – received from the parent or guardian of each participant under the age of 18 years

-- An Adult Information Form for activities (ADM 28) from each participant 18 years and over.
+- An Adult Information Form for Activities (ADM 28) – received from every adult participant

 The requisite Adult to Girl ratios are found at Ratios at a Glance.